 The current cost of the book is $12.81 and includes one code to take the assessment and a hardcover book to reference for your top five strengths and the strengths of others.

 You can also purchase a code and borrow a book!
 Purchase codes here.

-If you have an interest in having Strengthsfinder© facilitated for your student group/class/organization, please contact Sonja Ardoin at the Office of Student Leadership and Engagement or Mike Phillips at the Career Center.
+If you have an interest in having Strengthsfinder© facilitated for your student group/class/organization, please contact Jaime Russell in the Office of Student Leadership and Engagement.